Skip to main content

 • Health-Contingent Programs ∞ These programs require employees to meet a specific health standard to earn an incentive or avoid a penalty.
 They are further divided into activity-only programs (e.g. walking a certain number of steps) and outcome-based programs (e.g. achieving a target cholesterol level or blood pressure).
 These programs are subject to stricter rules under HIPAA and the ACA, as they directly tie financial consequences to an individual’s health status.

 The legal limits on penalties are directly influenced by which category a program falls into.
-Health-contingent programs, because of their potential to penalize individuals based on health factors they may not be able to control, face more rigorous standards, including the requirement to offer a for individuals for whom it is medically inadvisable to meet the primary goal.
+Health-contingent programs, because of their potential to penalize individuals based on health factors they may not be able to control, face more rigorous standards, including the requirement to offer a reasonable alternative standard for individuals for whom it is medically inadvisable to meet the primary goal.

 Intermediate